Dog Behaviour Help Hub

 Some puppy mouthing fades naturally with consistent handling.
 These are the signs that one-to-one support will help you get on top of it faster.

-If any of these apply, one-to-one puppy training in Essex will help you get on top of it before the habits become established.
+If any of these apply, puppy biting support within Jennie's puppy training in Essex will help you get on top of it before the habits become established.

 Jennie calls every new enquiry back personally to hear about your puppy and confirm whether one-to-one support is the right fit before anything is booked.